nyaruka/goflow/docs/md/expressions.md

 Tries to convert `value` to a time.

-If it is text then it will be parsed into a time using to the default time format.
+If it is text then it will be parsed into a time using the default time format.
 An error is returned if the value can't be converted.